-- Project Charter template
+Project Charter template

-- The outline of the implementation case detailing the points that should be covered at a minimum for communication of the Project Charter. - The Project Charter will at a minimum describe the project in its entirety including goal, objectives, how project activities will be carried out and who the stakeholders are.
+- The outline of the implementation case detailing the points that should be covered as a minimum to communicate the Project Charter. - The Project Charter will describe the project in its entirety including goal, objectives, how the project activities will be carried out and who the stakeholders are.